 Instructions

-- Arrange aeblesivers on a platter.
-Sprinkle with powdered sugar.
-Serve warm with jam or other toppings on the side.
+- Serve: Arrange the warm aebleskiver on a platter.
+Sprinkle generously with powdered sugar and serve with jam on the side.
 Enjoy!

 Notes